Last updated: July 2026 | By Terra Advisory Services

 For many SMEs, the practical solution is working with a provider that supports both filing and ongoing compliance.
 See our corporate secretarial compliance guide for more details.

-Do Foreigners Need an ACRA Registered Filing Agent?
+Do Foreigners Need an ACRA Registered Corporate Service Provider?

 Yes, in most cases.